What is pustular

 Psoriasis is a skin condition that causes red, scaly skin patches.
 It can occur anywhere on the body, but it’s often found around the knees and elbows.
-Anyone can get psoriasis, but the average age of adults who get it is 50 years old.
+You can get psoriasis at any age, but the average age of adults who get it is 15–35 years old.
 It’s rare for children under the age of 10 to get this condition.
 Psoriasis is not contagious, and it can actually appear in different forms.
-One of these forms is pustular psoriasis, which causes white, noninfectious pus-filled blisters (pustules).
+One of these forms is pustular psoriasis, which produces white, noninfectious pus-filled blisters (pustules).

 Pustular psoriasis can happen in conjunction with other forms of psoriasis, such as plaque psoriasis.
 It can break out in single areas, such as the hands and feet, or all over your body.
 But it is rarely seen on the face.
 It usually begins with an area of skin becoming tender and red.
 Within a few hours, the telltale large blisters of noninfectious pus form.
 Eventually, these blisters turn brown and crusty.
 After they peel off, skin can appear shiny or scaly.